adamsamec/WinSwitcher/Readme.md

 * Down or Up arrow: Navigates to the next or previous item in the list.
 * Enter: When a window is selected, switches to that window.
 Then hides WinSwitcher.
+* Backspace or Delete: When a window is selected, closes that window.
 * Escape: Hides WinSwitcher.
 * Alt + F4: Exits WinSwitcher, so it no longer runs in background.
 WinSwitcher notifies the user it is exiting.